Veterans and Veteran Spouses Can Be Approved for Financial Aid for Assisted Living

-The Veterans’ Administration offers a Special Pension with Aid and Attendance (A&A) benefit that is largely unknown.
+The Veterans Administration offers a Special Pension with Aid and Attendance (A&A) benefit that is largely unknown by veterans and veteran spouses.
 Most find it hard to believe it exists, but it does.
 This special pension allows for veterans and surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing, undressing or taking care of the needs of nature to receive additional monetary benefits.
 It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
 It is not a benefit for a person needing housekeeping or respite or part-time care.
 Assisted care in an assisted living facility also qualifies.

 Many families with veterans or surviving spouses, who need additional monies to help care for ailing parents or loved ones, overlook this important benefit.
 This is a “pension benefit” and is not dependent upon service-related injuries for compensation.
 Most veterans who are in need of assistance qualify for this pension.
 Aid and Attendance can help pay for care in the home, nursing home or assisted living facility.
 A veteran is eligible for up to $1,644 per month, while a surviving spouse is eligible for up to $1,056 per month.
 A couple is eligible for up to $1,949 per month.
 Increase each year for cost of living.